 - An estimated 87,000 unique riders took trips in 2016

-Blue Bikes' solar-powered stations consist of a variable number of docks, plus a kiosk that can be used for purchasing 24-hour & 72-hour passes, finding nearby stations, seeing real-time bike availability, and more.
+Bluebikes' solar-powered stations consist of a variable number of docks, plus a kiosk that can be used for purchasing a Single Trip or Adventure Pass valid for 24 hours, finding nearby stations, seeing real-time bike availability, and more.
 Some stations are equipped with key dispensers, and members can select to have new keys mailed to them or to retrieve them directly from a station.
 There is also a two-sided information panel which displays a map of the service and usage instructions.

 (beginning / end of season)||BICYCLES